 When Should You Call An Emergency Plumber?

 If you require the services of an emergency plumber, you’ll know immediately since it’ll often be a fairly big problem.
-Either a leak has occurred and you’re getting water where you shouldn’t or another issue has occurred.
-We’ve put together a few tips on what to do depending on the problem you’re facing.
-Water leaks and blockages can cause serious damage to your home, personal belongings as well as damage to internal pipework.
-These are all costly and inconvenient things to repair and will result in an unpleasant home to live in.
-At M Plumbing we have Emergency Plumbers in Manchester, Wigan, Wilmslow, Bolton and the surrounding areas who are available 24/7, 365 days a year for any emergency, repair or plumbing service you need.
+Either a leak has occurred, and you’re getting water where you shouldn’t, or another issue has occurred.
+We’ve put together a few tips on what to do depending on your problem.
+Water leaks and blockages can cause severe damage to your home and personal belongings, as well as damage to internal pipework.
+These are all costly and inconvenient things to repair and will result in an unpleasant home.
+At M Plumbing, we have Emergency Plumbers available 24/7, 365 days a year, for any emergency, repair or plumbing service you need.

 Frozen Pipes – Should I Call An Emergency Plumber?

-Frozen pipes in the freezing weather can cause you a lot of problems.
-Not only will you have no running water but if it isn’t resolved quickly it can cause your pipes to crack or burst.
-This can cause huge amounts of flooding/leaks if it’s not caught early.
-If you think your water pipes are freezing then you should act quickly as if they become fully frozen it is more likely to burst and leak when it starts to unfreeze and the water starts running again.
+Frozen pipes in freezing weather can cause you a lot of problems.
+Not only will you have no running water, but if it isn’t resolved quickly, it can cause your pipes to crack or burst.
+This can cause massive amounts of flooding/leaks if it’s not caught early.
+If you think your water pipes are freezing, you should act quickly.
+If they become fully frozen, it is more likely to burst and leak when they unfreeze and the water starts running again.
 It’s always advisable to turn off your water and electric supply at the mains if this happens.

-A frozen pipe won’t always crack but it does need to thaw out to reduce the likelihood of it happening.
-If you planning to be away during really cold weather, it’s a good idea to keep your heating on.
+A frozen pipe won’t always crack but needs to thaw out to reduce the likelihood of it happening.
+Keeping your heating on is a good idea if you are away during freezing weather.
 This will help to prevent your pipes from freezing.
-Burst pipes can cause a huge amount of mess & damage to your home, costing huge amounts to repair depending on how long the damage is left.
-Good emergency plumbers will have the experience of defrosting any pipes affected slowly and they can also insulate them to prevent further freezing.
+Burst pipes can cause a considerable amount of mess & damage to your home, costing massive amounts to repair depending on how long the damage is left.
+Good emergency plumbers will have the experience of defrosting any pipes affected slowly, and they can also insulate them to prevent further freezing.

-If a water pipe has burst then shut off your water & electricity at the mains immediately.
+If a water pipe bursts, shut off your water & electricity at the mains immediately.
 Call an emergency plumber as soon as possible, as you don’t want the issue to worsen.
-Start clearing the flooded area as quickly as you can to minimise the damage.
-Water can cause a huge amount of damage to your floors, cupboards, walls and belongings if left to sit.
-The longer water is left, the worse it will get so the quicker you clear it up, the better.
-Whilst you wait for your plumber to arrive, lay down dry towels where the water has leaked, replacing them as they get wet as the leak may still continue.
+Start clearing the flooded area as quickly as you can minimise the damage.
+Water can cause considerable damage to your floors, cupboards, walls and belongings if left to sit.
+The longer water is left, the worse it will get, so the quicker you clear it up, the better.
+Whilst you wait for your plumber to arrive, lay down dry towels where the water has leaked, replacing them as they get wet as the leak may continue.

 Emergency plumbers will quickly establish where the leak is and be able to repair it to prevent further damage.
-There may be times when your pipes crack and only release a small amount of water.
-Although this sounds like a non-issue, if you’re not aware of it happening it can cause long-term damage underneath your flooring, behind cupboards and walls resulting in stains, smells and warping.
+Sometimes, your pipes crack and only release a small amount of water.
+Although this sounds like a non-issue, if you’re unaware, it can cause long-term damage underneath your flooring, behind cupboards and walls, resulting in stains, smells and warping.

 How can you identify a slow water leak?